Punith1117/linked-lists/README.md

 # linked-lists
 a submission in odin project

 - What I learned:
 -> How linked lists work
--> Crate and use useful methods to manipulate data in a list
+-> Create and use useful methods to manipulate data in a list